Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Formulating Reinforcement Learning

-\item Each phenotype $\phi_k$ is comprised of three components $(w_k, v_k, c_k)$ where $w$ describes the a waveform shape (patient-patient ventilator interaction), $v$ describes the ventilator settings (local MV care aspects), and $c$ describes the native context (patient phenotype, care modes) associated with the phenotypes.
+\item Each breath type $\phi_k$ is comprised of three components $(w_k, v_k, c_k)$ where $w$ describes the a waveform shape (patient-patient ventilator interaction), $v$ describes the ventilator settings (local MV care aspects), and $c$ describes the native context (patient phenotype, care modes) associated with the breath type.

 \item The \textit{action space} $\mathcal{A}$ consists of context-settings pairs $(v, c)$ that can be changed and manipulated by care processes.

 \item The \textit{states} are sampled from distributions and are subject to stochastic dynamics described probabilistically with $w(t) \sim p(w\,\mid\,v, c)$.